LinkedIn Learning · Web Design

 Current experience gaps

-Despite strong content, the current Career Development experience falls short in supporting meaningful progress:
+Despite strong content, the current Career Development experience falls short in supporting meaningful progress.
+It consists of an onboarding flow to set goals, and a learning plan page which organizes content by skills a learner follows.

 1. Rigid and shallow goal setting